Homegrown Music Festival (Duluth): 2008

 The tenth annual Homegrown featured 150 bands at 23 venues.
 Another compilation CD was released late in 2008, "Homegrown Rawk and/or Roll: Lindquist's Mix," with tracks selected by Mark Lindquist.
 Paul Connolly served his second year as director.

 2009

 The 2009 Homegrown Music Festival featured 141 bands at 22 venues.
 Homegrown's video festival became the Homegrown Music Video Festival, with a new format of having videographers randomly draw names of songs to make music videos for.
 This would be Paul Connolley's third and final year as festival director.

 2010

 The 2010 Homegrown Music Festival featured 149 bands performing at 25 venues.

 Among the bands reuniting for Homegrown 2010 were the Fromundas and Ballyhoo.
 Both bands helped transform the local music scene in the late 1990s.
 The Fromundas had not performed together in 13 years; Ballyhoo had been broken up for eight years.

-Shana David-Massett, a pianist who studied at Berkeley College of Music in Boston, was appointed by the Homegrown steering committee in the fall of 2009 to replace Connolly as director.
+Shana David-Massett, a pianist who studied at Berkee College of Music in Boston, was appointed by the Homegrown steering committee in the fall of 2009 to replace Connolly as director.